Moamen-Jamal/EgyptianRecipes/README.md

 # EgyptianRecipes
-The project about system for booking restaurants online
+The project is about system for booking restaurants online.
+Keys areas: C#, ASP.NET, Web API, MSSQL, Angular.